-The X-Ray programs in the 338 maintain pseudo-registers corresponding to the base, index and arithmetic registers in the 645.
-The contents of these pseudo-registers may be displayed and modified on command from the 338 teletype keyboard.
+The X-Ray programs in the 338 maintain pseudo-registers corresponding to the base, index and arithmetic registers The contents of these pseudo-registers may in the 645. be displayed and modified on command from the 338 teletype keyboard.
 The contents of pseudo-machine registers may be saved and restored, en masse, within the 338 in special sets of locations known as "shelves".
 Five shelves, numbered 1 through 5 are provided.
 The X-Ray programs use the contents of these pseudo-registers when performing the 645 effective address calculation algorithm.
 This enables the Multics system programmers using the X-Ray programs to quickly display both 645 machine instructions and the contents of the effective addresses without going through the segment, page and indirect calculations by hand.
-MULTICS SYSTEM-PROGRAMMERS' MANUAL